 "Secret, hah!
 Not secret from me," whispered Anna.

 "Shut up, runt!" said Maggie, smiling.

 "Anna and Maggie it is, then," I said.
 "I thought about saying we're sisters, to explain why we're so close.
 But it'd be too easy for people around here to find out that I don't have two sisters.
 So I think you had best be cousins from California.
 I actually do have cousins in California, and it's too far away to be able to easily check.
-Everyone in this part of the country thinks that California is full of weirdos, too."
+And everyone in this part of the country thinks that California is full of weirdos, anyway."

 Previous chapter.
 Next chapter.
 Return to story page.

 This is a work in progress; it will continue to change.